named-data-ndnSIM/ndnSIM/docs/source/ndnsim-research-papers.rst

 - **M. Vahlenkamp, "Threats on Information-Centric Networking", Hamburg University of Applied Sciences, Technical Report, 2012.** (`PDF <http://inet.cpt.haw-hamburg.de/teaching/ws-2012-13/master-projekt/markus-vahlenkamp_seminar.pdf>`_)

-    The ICN approach aims for reﬂecting these changes in usage of the Internet and is thus dragging content awareness into the network, for instance to let the network itself decide where to acquire requested data from and thereby utilize content caches to increase the data dissemination efﬁciency.
+    The ICN approach aims for reflecting these changes in usage of the Internet and is thus dragging content awareness into the network, for instance to let the network itself decide where to acquire requested data from and thereby utilize content caches to increase the data dissemination efficiency.
 All this is backed by the use of the publish/subscribe paradigm that is utilised to announce content availability and request its delivery.
 Since the ICN paradigm is entirely different from todays Internet, new challenges arise within the area of network security.
-NDN/CCNx, as the most popular ICN approach, claims to solve a couple of different security ﬂaws which the actual Internet is suffering from.
+NDN/CCNx, as the most popular ICN approach, claims to solve a couple of different security flaws which the actual Internet is suffering from.
 This raises the questions of which vulnerabilities still exist and if maybe new issues arise.

 - **C. Yi, A. Afanasyev, I. Moiseenko, L. Wang, B. Zhang, and L. Zhang, "A Case for Stateful Forwarding Plane," Computer Communications, vol. 36, no. 7, pp. 779–791, 2013.
 ISSN 0140-3664** (`PDF <http://lasr.cs.ucla.edu/afanasyev/data/files/Yi/comcom-stateful-forwarding.pdf>`_, `BibTex <http://lasr.cs.ucla.edu/afanasyev/bibwiki/bibtex/380>`_, `simulation code <https://github.com/cawka/ndnSIM-comcom-stateful-fw>`_)